Borja López

-Borja López Menéndez (/es/; born 2 February 1994) is a Spanish professional footballer who plays as a central defender for Bellinzona in the Swiss Challenge League.
+Borja López Menéndez (/es/; born 2 February 1994) is a Spanish professional footballer who plays as a central defender for Swiss Challenge League club Bellinzona.

 He had two spells with Sporting de Gijón, totalling 81 games and two goals in the Segunda División as well as making three appearances for Rayo Vallecano in La Liga, and one for Barcelona on their way to winning the Copa del Rey in 2016–17.
-Abroad, he featured in a lone Ligue 1 match for Monaco while also playing in Croatia and Belgium.
+Abroad, he featured in a lone Ligue 1 match for Monaco while also playing in Portugal, Croatia, Belgium and Switzerland.

 Club career

 Sporting Gijón

 Born in Gijón, Asturias, López was a Sporting de Gijón youth graduate.
 On 18 December 2011, he made his senior debut for the B side against Getafe CF B.

 López made his first-team debut on 1 November 2012, featuring the full 90 minutes in a 1–0 home win over CA Osasuna in the round of 32 of the Copa del Rey.
 He made his Segunda División debut on the 16th, again starting but in a 2–3 home loss to SD Ponferradina.

 On 31 January 2013, López was promoted to the Asturians' main squad alongside Luis Hernández.